Handbook

 Health and safety is all about minimising illness or injury in the workplace.
 It covers many related aspects such as policies, accident reporting, potential hazards and risk assessments, manual handling, violence towards staff from patients, infection control, needle stick injuries and many more.
 It is the responsibility of all staff to safeguard the health and safety of the workplace and the team.

 As a manager, you have a duty of care to your team to ensure that policies and procedures are followed.
 You should make yourself aware of your local health and safety policy, as different business areas will have different guidance in place to safeguard health and safety - for example, there will be separate advice for staff working in freight and logistics to those working in an office-based environment.
-You should be aware of where you need to go to gain further support, such as your occupational health (OH) or human resources (HR) departments.
+You should be aware of where you need to go to gain further support, such as your OH or HR departments.

 As part of the role of manager, you will need to carry out workplace risk assessments for your work areas and setup preventative measures for any hazards identified.
 Your OH or HR department can help with any training needed for yourself and your staff to make sure your work area is as safe as possible.